w3c/webextensions/proposals/user-scripts-execute-api.md

 ### Abuse Scenarios

 With any script injection API, there are significant abuse possibilities - such as injecting malicious JavaScript intended to collect user data maliciously.
-Additionally, this allows extensions to inject code that's not contained within the extension's package  However, this is inline with the existing userScripts API, and there are no new abuse mechanisms introduced as a part of this API.
+Additionally, this allows extensions to inject code that's not contained within the extension's package.
+However, this is inline with the existing userScripts API, and there are no new abuse mechanisms introduced as a part of this API.

 #### Mitigations
 The existing mitigations for host permissions - most dominantly, runtime host permissions - apply here.
-Additionally, we can leverage client-side telemetry for the injected scripts as-needed.

 ### Additional Security Considerations